kumarlabgit/ESL-PSC/esl_psc_rs/README.md

 ## CLI surface parity check

-You can verify long-option parity against the Python ESL-PSC CLI with:
+You can verify long-option parity against the legacy Python entrypoints with:

 ```bash
 python3 scripts/check_cli_parity.py
 ```

-This check confirms that all Python CLI long options are present in `esl-psc`.
+This check confirms that long options from the legacy Python entrypoints remain available through `esl-psc`.